Humpback grouper: Description

-The young have a white background with round black spots and are continuously swimming head down.
-The adults have a body colouration with variances of grey and beige with darker blotches variable in size on the body.
+Relating to its coloration, the young are white with round black spots.
+The adults have a body colouration with variances of grey and beige, with darker blotches variable in size on the body.
 Small black spots cover the whole body.
+In comparison, juveniles have fewer of these black spots than adults, but the spots can be larger, or as large, as their eyes.
+Furthermore, their coloration has been observed to change with a drop in pH.